 How Can Teams Prevent Assembly Failures?

-Teams prevent assembly failures by designing parts and workflows that are easy to build correctly.
-That means minimizing ambiguous features, aligning tolerances across mating components, and using clear assembly instructions.
-It also means checking fit, function, and stack-up risk before production starts.
+Teams prevent assembly failures by designing parts and processes that are easy to assemble correctly.
+This includes aligning tolerances, simplifying part geometry, and using clear assembly instructions.

 How Do You Measure Success?